-15 2.2.5 Cervinia (CER)
+2.2.5 Cervinia (CER)

-The Cervinia monitoring site is located on a high altitude plateau at Cime Bianche in the upper part of Valtournenche (45°55'09''N 7°41'34''E) at a height of 3100 m asl in the Northern Italian Alps (Pogliotti et al., 2015).
-The bedrock surface is highly weathered resulting in a surface layer of fine-grained to coarse-grained debris of micaschists (up to a couple of meters thick).
+The Cervinia monitoring site is located on a high-altitude plateau at Cime Bianche in the upper part of Valtournenche $(45^{\circ}55'09'' \text{ N}, 7^{\circ}41'34'' \text{ E})$ at a height of 3100 m a.s.l. in the northern Italian Alps (Pogliotti et al., 2015).
+The bedrock surface is highly weathered, resulting in a surface layer of fine-grained to coarse-grained debris of mica schists (up to a couple of metres thick).
 First indications for potential permafrost occurrence at the site were derived from bottom temperature of snow (BTS) measurements and the presence of gelifluction lobes (Pogliotti et al., 2015).
 Ground temperature is monitored in two boreholes of 7 and 41 m depth, which were drilled in 2004 by ARPA (Environmental Protection Agency of Aosta Valley).
 Temperatures and ALT (see Fig. 2) exhibit a pronounced spatial heterogeneity due to differences in ice/water content and bedrock weathering degrees (Pogliotti et al., 2015).
 An automatic meteorological station including soil moisture sensors was installed in 2006.
 ERTM started in 2013 and data collection is repeated at least once a year (Pellet et al., 2016) in collaboration with ARPA.

-25 2.2.6 Dreveneuse (DRE)
+2.2.6 Dreveneuse (DRE)

-The Dreveneuse monitoring site is a low altitude and vegetated northwestern scree slope (Morard, 2011) located in the so-called Prealps, Canton of Valais (46°16'24''N 6°53'22''E) at a height of 1580 m asl.
+The Dreveneuse monitoring site is a low-altitude and vegetated northwestern scree slope (Morard, 2011) located in the so-called Prealps, canton of Valais ($46^{\circ}16'24''$ N, $6^{\circ}53'22''$ E) at a height of 1580 m a.s.l..
 This scree slope consists of loose limestone debris, and it is affected by a reversible internal air circulation process (similar to LAH).
 Two boreholes were drilled and instrumented in 2004 in this scree slope, and one of the boreholes (14.5 m deep) exhibited year-round negative temperatures as a result of a few relatively cold winters.
 This "short-term permafrost" was only observed in 2005-2006 and 2010-2011 (Morard, 2011).
 Since then the borehole only exhibits seasonal freezing.
 Due to its spatially heterogeneous internal air circulation and the feedback with vegetation and moisture, DRE is however considered an important location at the permafrost limit (Morard et al., 2008, 2010; Pellet and Hauck, 2017), and is used in this investigation for comparison with ERTM data from the other network sites.

 The site is further equipped with a meteorological station including soil moisture measurements (Pellet and Hauck, 2017).
 The permanent ERTM profile was installed in 2007.
-Initially, electrical resistivity measurements were conducted on a monthly basis (Morard, 2011), however since 2012, ERTM measurements are recorded about once a year.
+Initially, electrical resistivity measurements were conducted on a monthly basis (Morard, 2011); however since 2012 ERTM measurements have been recorded about once a year.